-Read more about these qualities on page 24 in the full document.
+Read more about these qualities in chapter #page.

 The Strategic Land Use Plan helps guide and shape how change happens, laying a foundation for the decisions the city makes about land use.
-These key qualities describe how this update to the SLUP will shape the next 25 years of changing land use in St. Louis.
+These key qualities describe the direction this update to the SLUP seeks to move in, to shape the next 25 years of changing land use in St. Louis.